aiguy110/mj_pdf_reader/README.md

 - [x] Changed the title format in the top bar to show the pages count first, and removed the '.pdf' form it.
 - [x] Changed the Default Theme to the Material theme.
 - [x] App's light / dark theme follows phone's theme.
 (You've to enable this option, disabled by default due to https://github.com/barteksc/AndroidPdfViewer/issues/914)
-- [x] A Shortcut to switch the theme for the PDF in the action menu.
+- [x] A shortcut to switch the theme for the PDF in the action menu.

 ## Authors and acknowledgment